Wigs - Tips and Guides

 Method 1: Storing Wigs in a Container or Bag

-Before we get into the steps, it is essential to note that natural and synthetic wigs can be stored in the same manner.
+Before we get into the steps, it is essential to note that human hair and synthetic wigs can be stored in the same manner.
 Just be extra careful with synthetic wigs, as they are more prone to damage and deformation than human hair wigs.

 Depending on how long you've worn it, cleaning your wig is important before storing it.
 This helps maintain its appearance and condition when you need to take it out again and use it.

 Always remember that different products are appropriate for synthetic and natural hair wigs.
-Look at this tutorial on how to wash a lace front wig.
+This how to wash a lace front wig tutorial will give you ideas about the detailed steps of washing a wig.

 Pro Tip: Human hair wigs must be washed and conditioned every six to eight wears.
 Also, use a wide-tooth comb to detangle the hairs from time to time.